 Gynecomastia Surgery

-Understanding gynecomastia is essential to knowing whether it needs treatment or not.
-Often called “man boobs”, gynecomastia is a common problem that can develop during the teenage years.
+Understanding gynaecomastia is essential to knowing whether it needs treatment or not.
+Often called “man boobs”, gynaecomastia is a common problem that can develop during the teenage years.
 It usually disappears as an adult.
 It is not life threatening and adult men can develop it which may impact their self-esteem.

 Changes to your breasts may be a red flag for breast cancer but, if the changes relate to gynecomastia then it is benign.
 It can cause anxiety and stress and embarrassment about how the chest looks.
 This can cause men to avoid some activities or clothes that may make the condition more prominent.